Business Wales has today launched an independent research project on the future for small law firms in Wales.

 Who should take part?

 Legal practices that have undertaken the Welsh Government funded Cyber Essentials and Cyber Essentials Plus programme have already been contacted but any ‘small’ firm in Wales can contribute to this project.
 Ian Hopkins, a consultant at cpm21, is steering the research, in collaboration with The Law Society Wales.
-He explains in a short video (and below), what kind of law firm they are looking to engage with.
+He explains what kind of law firm they are looking to engage with:

 “For the purposes of the research project ‘small law firm’ has been defined as up to four partners / directors and turning over less than £1million, and we welcome contributions from all law firms that fall within this definition.